 Preparing Your Tofu

 The star of this recipe is the vegan sofritas made with tofu.
-To make these sofritas, I freeze the tofu.
-Freezing it changes the texture and makes it easier for the tofu to soak up sauces and marinades.
+To make them, I freeze the tofu.
+Freezing it changes the texture and makes it easier for the tofu to soak up seasonings, sauces and marinades.

 - First you freeze the tofu while it’s still in the package.